-This week, my first ebook, Business Plans Made Really Simple, was published by Ladder Hill Media.
+This week, my first ebook, Business Plans Made Really Simple, was published.
 If you’ve wanted to write a business plan and not known how to go about it, I’m sure you’ll find it helpful.

 But some of your objectives will be ‘fuzzy’, and that’s OK.

 Let me tell you a story.